General Dental Treatment

 • They improve speech affected by missing teeth.

 You can secure dentures in place using readily available dental adhesives.
 It is recommended that you remove dentures when sleeping to give your gums a rest.
-Dentures should be stored in a glass of water to prevent them from warping.
+Dentures should be stored in a glass of water to prevent warping.

 Denture costs: